What was your journey prior to joining ARC Physical Therapy+?

 To provide an excellent place to work for any individual who wants to be excellent in what they do, and respond to the challenge to learn and get better every day.

-What is your vision for ARC Physical Therapy+ in the next 5, 10, 20 years?
+What is your vision for ARC Physical Therapy+?

 In order for us to continue to provide excellent care to our clients, our organizational structure must be sustainable to a rapidly changing health-care environment.
 ARCPT+ has to grow to continue to be who we want to be as a provider.
 With growth will come diversity.

 We want to be a company where people can retire from after a successful and rewarding career.
 In the next 20 years, we will hold to our mission and vision of being a catalyst of change in the marketplace and be recognized as a company who did not waiver from being excellent despite the challenges of the marketplace.